Amantini1997/FromUbuntu/AIN/Lectures.md

 > **$U$<sub>r</sub>([s<sub>0</sub>, s<sub>1</sub>, s<sub>2</sub>, ...., s<sub>n</sub>])**

 Different type of utilty functions can be distinguished:
-- based on the **horizon: finite or infinite** (how many state you consider, I think);
+- based on the **horizon: finite or infinite** (if the number of states is infinite or there is a limit defined by terminals states);
 - based on the **reward: stationary (fixed) or non-stationary(it can change)**;
 - based on **how later the agent gets the reward: additive or discounted**
   >**Additive:** R(s0, s1, ..., sn) = R(s0) + R(s1) + ... + R(sn)
   >**Discounted:** R(s0, s1, ..., sn) = R(s0) + $\gamma$ R(s0) + ... + $\gamma$<sup>n</sup> R(sn) ***[0 <= $\gamma$ < 1]***
-  > What this means for discounted utilities is that, since action far away from our current state may include random factors and noise, we diminish their values.
+  > What this means for discounted utilities is that, since actions far away from our current state may include random factors and noise, we diminish their values.

-In a "world" where utilities functions are infinite and additive, the are nou bounds on the min/max score of the function, and the output may be useless.
+In a "world" where utilities functions are infinite and additive, the are no bounds on the min/max score of the function, and the output may be useless.
 To solve this problem there are 3 solutions:

 ### Proper policies
 Always end up in a terminal state, so a **finite** expected utilities.
 A PAC-MAN whose only aim is to stay alive does not operate a proper policies as the steps can be infinite.